tom-howard/ros2/docs/course/part2.md

                 float64 z
 ```

-There are two base fields in this data structure:
+There are two base fields in this data structure (i.e. the two lines that are not indented):

 <center>